-It’s an island, sort of
+It’s part of the mainland, sort of

-Explore the archipelagos, Jervis Inlet and make a must-visit to Princess Louisa Inlet, described as the “most beautiful anchorage in the world,” with 2100 metre-high (6500 feet) high granite cliffs and more than 60 waterfalls.
-Sunshine Coast Tours offers an informative 5-hour tour to where Chatterbox Falls cascades into Princess Louisa Inlet.
-Egmont offers plenty of berths and hospitality.
-It is well worth the trip down Sechelt Inlet to Porpoise Bay where a berth, a pub and fine casual dining await.
-Be sure to ask about safely navigating Skoocumchuk tidal rapids.
-They are rightfully one of BC’s most visited natural wonders.
+You absolutely must visit Princess Louisa Inlet, described as the “most beautiful anchorage in the world,” with 2100 metre-high (6500 feet) high granite cliffs and more than 60 waterfalls.
+Sunshine Coast Tours offers an interpretive 5-hour tour to where Chatterbox Falls cascades into Princess Louisa Inlet, and a 1-hour tour to the Skookumchuck Narrows tidal rapids, one of BC’s most visited natural wonders.

 It is well worth the trip down the calm waters of Sechelt Inlet to Porpoise Bay where a berth and casual dining await.
 The shops of tidy little downtown Sechelt are a modest walk from your dock.
 Be sure to ask about safely navigating Skookumchuck and Malibu (Princess Louisa entrance) tidal rapids.

 Relaxation guaranteed.
 Only accessible by ferry, boat or float plane, the Sunshine Coast is a popular tourist destination with BC locals, especially in summer months.
 Spend time fishing for salmon and lingcod or set some traps for prawns in the deeper protected water along the coast.
 All anglers must have a licence to fish in the waters of British Columbia.
 Visit Fishing BC for more information.